Town & City Historic Maps

 Since the publication of the British Historic Towns Atlas Volume on Cambridge in the 1970s, much work has been done by historians and archaeologists to understand the development of the town.
 We are now working on a project to produce a new historical map of Cambridge to reflect that increase in understanding.

-The map will cover the historic core of the city, from Grange Road in the west to the new suburb of Petersfield and the station in the east, the castle site in the north to the Botanic Garden in the south.
+The map covers the historic core of the city, from Grange Road in the west to the new suburb of Petersfield and the station in the east, the castle site in the north to the Botanic Garden in the south.
+The map was researched and produced by a team led by Tony Kirby.

 Published in association with